Flohhhhh/ultimate-lighting-controller/README.md

 ULC is an all-in-one lighting controller for Non-ELS vehicles in FiveM!
 It uses the extra-based lighting stages on your vehicles and adds extra automation and improvements to create amazing, realistic, and fully-configurable lighting controls.

+If you are a vehicle developer, view the full documentation.

 [Join Discord](https://discord.gg/dwnstr-fivem)<br>
 [Full ULC documentation](https://github.com/dwnstr/vehicle-docs/wiki/ULC)<br>